Charles Hugo (writer): Life and work

-In 1851, Charles-Victor was sentenced to six months in jail and a fine of five hundred francs for an article opposing capital punishment he wrote for the French daily newspaper L'Evénement.
-His father, Victor Hugo, delivered a notable speech in his defense on June 10, 1851.
+In 1851, Charles-Victor was sentenced to six months in jail and a fine of five hundred francs for an article opposing capital punishment that he wrote for the French daily newspaper L'Evénement.
+His father, Victor Hugo, delivered a notable speech in his defence on 10 June 1851.

 When Napoleon III came to power in 1851, Charles-Victor joined his father in voluntary exile on the island of Jersey.
 Together with August Vacquerie, he photographed family and friends with the aim of publishing a volume titled Jersey et les îles de la Manche.
 The intended work was to feature poetry and drawings by his father, Victor-Marie, and prose by Vacquerie, Charles-Victor, and his brother, François.
 However, the publication never occurred.
 Instead, the photographs were compiled into private albums and shared with friends.

 In 1868, he and his brother François-Victor founded the French daily newspaper Le Rappel.

 In 1871, Charles-Victor died from a stroke while en route to meet his father for dinner.